Epcot’s International Festival of the Holidays

 - Gluhwein (Hot-spiced wine)

-Like the Funnel Cake stand in America, the Refreshment Outpost kiosk also has a few unique offerings for the Epcot Festival of the Holidays.
+Like the Funnel Cake stand in America, the Refreshment Outpost kiosk has a few unique offerings for the Epcot Festival of the Holidays.
 Refreshment Outpost is located between Germany and China Pavilions.

 They are as follows